Man, man. I was stuuuuuuck living the “almost life” for too long. Years.

 The guys beat Syracuse that year in the NCAA tournament in every category but points.

 They lost to Gerry McNamara’s 42 point career defining game.

 I couldn’t do another round of this.

-Took everything I had to muster the strength to quit my dream after that first year.
+Took everything I had to muster the strength to drag myself into coach’s office.

 No, it wasn’t my dream.